hydescarf/Obsidian-Theme-Mado-Miniflow/README.md

 ![](img/stylesettings.png)

 - Customizable theme colours, basic layout modifying, element hide-&-unhiding, and some basic markdown styling.
+- To use, you need to install a community plugin called [Style Settings](https://github.com/mgmeyers/obsidian-style-settings).

 ## Mado CSS Classes For Fun!